 It is the year 2007 when Felix was working on a study for his class when he read the story of Wangari Maathai, a woman who lived in Kenia.

 She received the Nobel Peace Prize for her contribution to sustainable development, democracy, and peace.
 She was the first African woman to receive the Nobel Peace Prize (2004.)
 She was the first female scholar from East and Central Africa to take a doctorate (in biology) and also the first female professor in Kenya.

-In 1977 she started a grassroots movement trying to counter the effects of deforestation.
-Women were encouraged to plant trees and start thinking in an ecological way.
+In 1977 she started a grassroots movement, trying to counter the effects of deforestation.
+She encouraged women to plant trees and start thinking ecologically.
 This movement spread to many other African countries.
 This movement resulted in the planting of 30 million trees.
-She has died but her great work lives on.
+She has died, but her great work lives on.